Flavor & Ingredient Tips

 Beginnerbakes

-Light Whole-Grain Lavender & Honey Muffins with Lemon Zest Recipe
+Light Whole-Grain Lavender and Honey Muffins with Lemon Zest Recipe

 These light whole-grain lavender and honey muffins with fresh lemon zest offer a fragrant, low-fat baked treat ideal for summer breakfasts and kid-friendly snacks.
 Made with minimal ingredients and easy steps, this beginner-friendly recipe delivers wholesome flavor and moist texture every time.